 Preparing for a Job in Private Investigations

-Be sure to choose a training provider that meets and exceeds that basic requirements of training as governed by the Ontario Ministry of Community Safety and Correctional Services.
+Be sure to choose a training provider that meets and exceeds that basic requirements of training as governed by the Ontario Ministry of the Solicitor General.
 Experience training providers are available online and can ensure that you are provided relevant training to adequately prepare you for a job in private investigations.

 In terms of skills, private investigators in Ontario are usually tasked with duties that include noting the character or actions of a person of interest, tracking their location or property, and also noting their occupation.
 From this, it is safe to say that private investigators must be adept in note taking, observing details and writing proper reports.